remy/remysharp.com/public/drafts/multiple-assignments.md

 b = 10, a = b;
 ```

-**What you're signing on the left, is the result of the expression on the right.**
+**What you're seeing on the left, is the result of the expression on the right.**

 This doesn't have any significance when you're assigning something simple like `a = b = 10`, because the result of the expression `b = 10` is `10`.